-Giving Voice to the Silent Burden: Join MOMENTUM, WHO, and UNFPA at our Maternal Mental Health Technical Consultation
+Giving Voice to the Silent Burden: Maternal Mental Health Technical Consultation

 Published on June 8, 2021

-Common perinatal mental disorders (CPMDs), including prenatal and postpartum depression and anxiety, are the leading complications of pregnancy and childbirth globally.
-Approximately one in five women in low- and middle-income countries suffer from one or more CPMDs.1 COVID-19 has increased the prevalence of CPMDs, and initial studies have shown rates that are three times higher than those from before the pandemic.
-In addition to the significant impact that CPMDs can have on a woman’s mental health and well-being, evidence has linked them to poor health among newborns, infants, and children.
+Common perinatal mental disorders (CPMDs), including prenatal and postpartum depression, anxiety, and somatic disorders, are the leading complications of pregnancy and childbirth globally.
+About one in five women in low- and middle-income countries suffer from one or more CPMD.1

-MOMENTUM Country and Global Leadership, in collaboration with the World Health Organization (WHO) and United Nations Population Fund (UNFPA), will host a Maternal Mental Health (MMH) Technical Consultation from Tuesday, September 7 to Thursday, September 9, 2021.
-The consultations will take place for two to three hours each day; exact times will be released in a forthcoming announcement.
+MOMENTUM Country and Global Leadership, in collaboration with the World Health Organization (WHO) and the United Nations Population Fund (UNFPA), hosted the first Maternal Mental Health (MMH) Technical Consultation from September 7 to 9, 2021.

-There are effective psychosocial and health promotion interventions to foster support for maternal mental health, but it remains a silent burden that has not yet received the political and programmatic attention it warrants from the global health community.
-The three-day technical consultation, facilitated by global and local MMH experts, will bring together members of the maternal, newborn, child health, nutrition, and mental health communities to collaborate and inform the path forward to ensure that pregnant and postpartum women receive the respectful and nurturing mental health care they need and deserve.
-This consultation will inform efforts to strengthen the MMH research agenda, implementation approaches, and integration within health programs and services.
+The consultation brought together 650 members of the maternal, newborn, child health, nutrition, and mental health communities from 89 countries to collaborate and inform the path forward to ensure that pregnant and postpartum women receive the respectful and nurturing mental health care they need and deserve.

 - Fisher J, et al. Prevalence and determinants of common perinatal mental disorders in women in LMICs: a systematic review.
 Bull World Health Organ.
 2012.